miladesmailpour/CP-CH/README.md

 - The first line contains two space-separated integers denoting the respective values of `s` and `t`.
 - The second line contains two space-separated integers denoting the respective values of `a` and `b`.
-- The third line contains two space-separated integers denoting the respective values of `m` and `n` (the number of apples and oranges).
-- The fourth line contains `m` space-separated integers denoting the respective distances that each apple falls from point `a`.
+- The third line contains `m` space-separated integers denoting the respective distances that each apple falls from point `a`.
-- The fifth line contains `n` space-separated integers denoting the respective distances that each orange falls from point `b`.
+- The fourth line contains `n` space-separated integers denoting the respective distances that each orange falls from point `b`.

 ## Output Format